stakater/pipelines-toolbox/README.md

-# pipelines-toolbox
+# pipeline-toolbox

-Stakater pipelines toolbox with all software required to run the pipelines
+Stakater pipeline docker image with all software required to run the Stakater tekton pipelines